fau-klue/CLUEval/README.md

 # CLUEval

-This package is a simple tool for evaluating detected spans against reference annotations for text anonymisation.
+CLUEval is a lightweight Python module for evaluating text anonymisation using token classification.
 It provides common metrics such as precision, recall and F1-score with the options for weighting recall more heavily if required.

 ## Installation
 ```sh